 Perhaps one of the most significant advantages to learning a new language is the benefits it has on our brains, which includes helping to reduce the effects and chances of degenerative brain conditions such as Alzheimer’s.

-Alzheimer’s Research UK, a study in Italy on dementia patients found that bilingual individuals who contracted Alzheimer’s disease showed symptoms an average of four and a half years later compared to those that were monolingual.
+According to Alzheimer’s Research UK, a study in Italy on dementia patients found that bilingual individuals who contracted Alzheimer’s disease showed symptoms an average of four and a half years later compared to those that were monolingual.

 They believe that this is because bilingual individuals typically have increased connectivity in areas of the brain that are usually affected by Alzheimer’s disease.

 Having these greater levels of connection in this area of the brain means that bilingual brains are, on average, more resilient to damage caused by conditions like Alzheimer’s and dementia.